What Is an Aperture and How Does It Work?

 Figure 1.
 A lens’ aperture can affect the volume of light reaching the film plane without blocking any part of the image.
 An aperture is said to be “fully open” in (A) and “stopped down” in (B).
 In both (A) and (B), an upright tree (left) is reflecting light that’s being focused on the film plane (right) to form an upside-down image.

 The workings of apertures eluded me for a long time.
-Though I’ve learned what it is used for fairly quickly — controlling the amount of light that falls onto film — its agency remained a mystery.
+Though I’ve learned what apertures are used for fairly quickly — controlling the amount of light that falls onto film — their agency remained a mystery for longer.

-A shutter’s function is simple: it creates a precise window of time for film to saturate with light; the longer shutter stays open, the brighter the image becomes.
+A shutter’s function is simple: it creates a precise window of time for film to saturate with light.
+The longer the shutter stays open, the brighter the image becomes.
 But an aperture is a lot more mysterious.
 How does it manage to cut parts of the light’s path without cropping the image itself?
 And how does it change the exposure by doing so?

 There are barely any guides online that explain how apertures work fully.
 Instead, most focus on their application in photography, with little attention to the working principles.
-This article is written to complete that knowledge gap.
-Of course, it will still illustrate and explain all the effects an aperture can have on your image in simple terms and introduce the best ways to apply that knowledge in practice.
+This fills that knowledge gap.

 In this guide: Download this article as a free printable guide.
 What is an aperture?
-How apertures differ from shutters.
-See how apertures affect exposure: a practical DIY experiment.
-F-stops: a way to measure apertures.
+How apertures differ from shutters in their function.
+A simple experiment you can try at home.
+What is an F-stop?
 The mathematics of aperture stops.
 How apertures affect depth of field.
-Bókèh.
+Bokeh.
 Aberrations at maximum apertures.
 Diffraction at minimum apertures.
 Starburst effects.
 Choosing an optimal lens aperture.
 Aperture controls.
 Use your aperture to control flash exposure.
 Aperture as a shutter.
 Pinhole: an aperture as a lens.
+Support this blog & get premium features with GOLD memberships!

 Download this article as a free printable guide.